vblanco20-1/vulkan-guide/docs/extra-chapter/abstracting_descriptors.md

 }
 ```

 We first compare if the bindings vector is the same size, and if it is, we compare each of the bindings in there.
-This is why we need to have them sorted, so testing equality doesnt require a more complex loop.
+This is why we need to have them sorted, so testing equality doesn't require a more complex loop.

 The hash looks like this.